zacharygarwood/Decoy/README.md

 Each time `sup3rc00l` and `amazon.com` are used `7McAskn1t_HaERILsRfwWR0ja6hFvWwA-T3CTZjcXRs=` will be generated.

 # Usage
 You'll need Go installed.
-Follow this [doc](https://go.dev/doc/install) to install it if you haven't.
+Follow this [doc](https://go.dev/doc/install) to install it if you haven't already.

 Once you have everything installed, you can run the following in the terminal: